Professor, Biological Chemistry

 Postdoctoral Fellow, University of California, Berkeley

-Prostaglandins function as "local" hormones that act at or near their sites of synthesis without traversing the circulation, to coordinate intra-organ physiological processes that involve the participation of two or more different cell types.
+Prostaglandins function as "local" hormones that act at or near their sites of synthesis without traversing the circulation, to coordinate intra-organ physiological processes that typically involve the participation of two or more different cell types.
 One example is the interaction between blood platelets and vascular endothelial cells that occurs in hemostasis.
-Platelets produce a prostaglandin called thromboxane that causes vasoconstriction and platelet aggregation whereas the vasculature forms a prostaglandin called prostacyclin that counter balances the effects of thromboxane.
+Platelets produce a prostaglandin called thromboxane that causes platelet aggregation and vasoconstriction whereas the vasculature forms another prostaglandin called prostacyclin that counter-balances the effects of platelet-derived thromboxane.
 Aspirin is used to prevent coronary thrombosis because aspirin attenuates the overproduction of platelet thromboxane.
 A nutriceutical regimen that involves increased consumption of fish oil is also known to attenuate prostaglandin formation.
 Dietary fish oil may be useful in preventing colon cancer.
 We are collaborating with clinical investigators in the UM Cancer Center in addressing this topic.

 1981-1986 Am.
 Heart Association Established Investigator